 Broccoli is well-known to be a superfood packed with nutritional value.
 It’s included in many popular diets such as the vegan diet, Keto diet, and military diet.
 Yet getting your kid to finish a plate of broccoli can be challenging.
-Some people are simply turned off with its bitter taste and cannot be convinced to eat it.
+Some people are simply turned off by its bitter taste and cannot be convinced to eat it.

 Good thing there are many more health-boosting cruciferous vegetables that you can choose from.
 Just like broccoli, these alternative veggies are nutrient-packed.
 Plus, they’re easy to find in groceries and markets.